 In fact Jack Pepper, who lived only a few doors from the Market Inn, was born in Nottingham.
 The ‘Small’ constable was a reference to George Small, Ilkeston’s Parish Constable since 1830.

 Ilkeston’s two stations

-The first Town Station master was Thomas Whitmore, ‘an amiable and cultured man’.
-(Bath Street) He had previously served as schoolmaster at the Louth Union Workhouse in Lincolnshire where his wife Ellen (nee Shields) served as schoolmistress and where their son Thomas William was born.
-On the 1851 census Thomas is still station master at the Ilkeston town station house, with his family, but ten years later he is a brewer’s clerk in Burton on Trent.
+The first Town Station master was Thomas Whitmore, ‘an amiable and cultured man’ (according to ‘Bath Street‘) He had previously served as schoolmaster at the Louth Union Workhouse in Lincolnshire where his wife Ellen (nee Shields) served as schoolmistress and where their son Thomas William was born.
+On the 1851 census Thomas was still station master at the Ilkeston town station house, with his family, but ten years later he appears as a brewer’s clerk in Burton on Trent.